calimero-archive/docs/docs/getting_started/set_shard.md

 sidebar_position: 1
 ---

-1. Navigate to https://app.calimero.network/dashboard and sign up with your email and password.
+1. Navigate to [Calimero Console](https://app.calimero.network/dashboard) and sign up with your email and password.

 ![](../../static/img/login_form.png)